GridlockNetwork/Resources/whitepapers/readme.md

 However, there are struggles with this goal, particularly when it comes to account recovery.
 Since there is no central authority to fall back on, we must consider how to best walk the line between security and usability.
 We feel we've solved this problem by introducing the concept of *fading security*.

-Fading security is the process in which the credentials required to access a wallet are systematically reduced until access is re-established.
-If something goes wrong and a user cannot access their wallet, they only have to wait until the fading security mechanism catches up to a point where they can re-establish access.
+Fading security is the process in which the credentials required to access a vault are systematically reduced until access is re-established.
+If something goes wrong and a user cannot access their vault, they only have to wait until the fading security mechanism catches up to a point where they can re-establish access.
 This can be inconvenient at times, but we feel this is an easy trade-off to gain perfect security and complete control.

 ## Technical Process flow

-### Wallet Generation
+### Vault Generation

 The user provides multiple pieces of identification information (i1, i2... in), such as name and a government ID, and credential information (c1, c2... cn), such as password and either a 2FA or a biometric key.
 Using the provided information, Gridlock will construct a custom Merkle tree combining each element.
 This allows us to generate password tiers used by the fading security engine (see below).